Rich Dudes│How Arnold Schwarzenegger Flexed His Way to a Nine-Figure Net Worth

 Startups

 Given his entrepreneurial spirit, it's no surprise that Arnold's investments include several startups and business ventures.
 He was an early investor in Google in 1999, and he launched a supplement company with Lebron James called Ladder, which he exited in 2020.
-We estimate that he has about $72 million invested in startups.
-Here are some of his current positions:
+He has an estimated $72 million invested in startups.

 Arnold's businesses

 The Arnold Sports Festival embraces Schwarzenegger's passion for sports with four days of competitions and fitness events.
-The festival has been held annually in Columbus, Ohio since 1989, and versions of it have spread across the world—there's an Arnold Sports Europe, Australia, South America, Africa, and U.K. With 20,000 attendees on average, we estimate that the festival nets about $2 million each year and that the rights to the event could sell for around $10 million.
+The festival has been held annually in Columbus, Ohio, since 1989, and versions of it have spread worldwide—there's an Arnold Sports Europe, Australia, South America, Africa, and the U.K. With 20,000 attendees on average, we estimate that the festival nets about $2 million each year and that the rights to the event could sell for around $10 million.

 Startup investments

 In 2020, Arnold joined the ranks of celebrity alcohol investors with a stake in Lobos 1707 tequila.
-He joined up with Lebron James again, as well as three other investors, so we estimate his stake to be 10% ownership.
+He joined up with Lebron James and three other investors again, so we estimate his stake to be 10% ownership.
 The value of Lobos is undisclosed, but judging by George Clooney's Casamigos tequila, which sold in 2017 for $1 billion, we can estimate this younger brand is worth about 10% of Casamigos.
 That puts Arnold's stake at about $10 million.

 Arnold with investing buddy Lebron James